arunnair018/GeoImages/README.md

 # LBB Assignment

-A webapp to show pictures based on geolocation
+A webapp to show pictures based on geolocation. drop a pin on google map and it will show public images from that geo location.

 ## Installation